 As for the individual they wanted to sponsor, he was currently in the UK on a Tier 5 (Youth Mobility) visa.
 What this meant was that once the company had obtained their Tier 2 (General) sponsorship licence, he would have to apply for his visa from outside the UK.

-A European national who had been working in the UK for over 20 years sought a lawyer to help her obtain British citizenship.
+A European national who had been working in the UK for over 20 years sought advice from one of our immigration lawyers to help her obtain British citizenship.
 However, as she did not yet have a permanent residence card it was necessary to obtain a permanent residence card first.

 Prior to 12 November 2015, it was not necessary to obtain a permanent residence card before applying for British citizenship.
-A prospective applicant could simply make an application for British citizenship once they had lived in the UK for five years and had been free from restrictions on the time they could spend in the UK for a period of 12 months preceding the application.
 However, this route is no longer available and those seeking to obtain British citizenship must obtain a permanent residence card first.

-As many people are already aware, the adult dependent relative visa category allows British citizens, those with ILR and those with refugee/humanitarian protection status to bring their elderly dependent parents to the UK.
+The adult dependent relative visa category allows British citizens and a few others to bring their elderly dependent parents to the UK.
 However, since 2012, the requirements that need to be met under this category have become much tougher.
-In effect, what this has meant is that fewer people are able to satisfy the immigration rules to bring their elderly parents to the UK.

 In light of the above, our immigration lawyers considered the options available to the individual and as it was apparent that his mother would not be able to satisfy the criteria to enter as an adult dependent relative, we were able to advise him on alternative options to bring his mother to the UK.